CoMPaSs (Communicating Medicine within Palliative Situations)

 Course description

-CoMPaSs, a low fidelity simulation course, consists of a faculty and candidate handbook and a library of realistic cases encompassing all aspects of the conversations which may need to be instigated for patients within their last year of life in an Acute Hospital Setting.
+CoMPaSs is a one-day simulation course designed to develop high quality communication skills around death and dying in a range of medical settings.
+This low fidelity simulation course, consists of a faculty and candidate handbook and a library of realistic cases encompassing all aspects of the conversations which may need to be instigated for patients within their last year of life in an Acute Hospital Setting.

 Communicate with clarity, compassion and confidence - when it matters most.